antarctica/bas-air-unit-network-dataset/DEVELOPING.md

 $ poetry run python ./tests/compare_outputs.py ./tests/out
 ```

+**Note:** Because PDF reports include a timestamp, these are not compared as the checksum/hash value would never match.
+Manual testing is therefore encouraged as a workaround.

 ### Test network

 A network consisting of 12 waypoints and 3 routes is used to: